Frequently Asked Questions

 Q: Does the master's program provide shadowing opportunities?

 Yes.
 We have many clinical faculty who regularly provide shadowing experiences for our MS students.

 Q: When should students in the program apply to medical schools?

 Students are permitted to apply to medical school while still in the master's program, and students with strong credentials should consider applying before starting classes in the fall.
 If you do submit an AMCAS application during the summer before starting the program, we highly recommend making every effort to complete as many secondaries as possible BEFORE school starts.
 Once classes begin, your workload will be substantial and writing quality secondary essays on the side will become very difficult.
 Secondary prompts rarely change from year to year, and can easily be found with a Google search; this lets you pre-write essays before receiving them, and even before submitting the AMCAS application itself.
-By the middle of the first semester (November 1), GMP I, Fundamentals of Molecular Medicine, and most of Surface Anatomy have been completed and that information can be transmitted in mid-term progress reports.
-It should be noted that, like most other schools, it is a UC College of Medicine policy that students in any master's program who are accepted at UC will be required to successfully complete the master's degree prior to starting medical school.
+By the middle of the first semester (November 1), GMP I, Fundamentals of Molecular Medicine, and most of Osteology, Radiology and Surface Anatomy have been completed and that information can be transmitted in mid-term progress reports.
+It should be noted that, like most other schools, it is a UC College of Medicine policy that students in any master's program who are accepted at UC will be required to successfully complete the master's program prior to starting medical school.